jshint/node-jshint/README.md

 The cli uses the default options that come with jshint, however if it locates a .jshintrc file in your home (~/) directory it will opt for that.

+## Per Directory Options

+If there is a .jshintrc file in the current working directory, it will be merged into the default options.

 ## Running Tests

     git submodule init